JohnVinyard/matching-pursuit/experiments/e_2023_6_12/readme.md

     - learn an autoencoder for the pif feature to reduce dimensionality
     - learn a sparse dictionary for the compressed pif feature
     - learn a network that produces audio from either of the prior two representations

+# Findings
+- the greater the norm of the atoms, the slower they are to change, and the sparser the control signal becomes